 6. Trust a guide.

 If you’re looking to fish for the first time, or even if you consider yourself experienced, a lesson or guide can help you get the most of your time on the waters.
-This summer the Yellowstone Forever Institute is offering three fly-fishing programs for those looking for in-depth instruction.
+Each summer the Yellowstone Forever Institute offers fly-fishing programs for those looking for in-depth instruction (2023 dates TBD).
 Or check out this list of approved guides.

 7. Pick your water.